The Sudans

-The Sudans (also known as the two Sudans or just Sudan) is a region in Northeast Africa comprising the sovereign countries of North Sudan and South Sudan.
-Until 2011, the region was united under a state known as the Republic of the Sudan.
+The Sudans (also known as Sudan) is a region in Northeast Africa comprising the sovereign countries of Sudan and South Sudan.
+Until 2011, the region was united under the north’s control.
+This region is one of the most geopolitically and geographically unstable on Earth.

 Geography

 The Sudans are situated in northern/northeastern Africa, with a 853 km coastline bordering the Red Sea.
-Possessing an area of 2505810 km2, the two countries, if taken together, would be the largest country in Africa (a status they lost to Algeria when South Sudan became independent on 9 July 2011) and the fifteenth largest in the world.
+Possessing an area of 2505810 km2, the two countries, if taken together, would be the largest country in Africa (a status they lost to Algeria when South Sudan became independent on 9 July 2011) and the tenth largest in the world.
 The Sudans lie mostly between latitudes 3° and 22°N (the Wadi Halfa Salient and disputed Hala'ib triangle are north of 22°), and longitudes 21° and 39°E.

 The terrain is generally flat plains, broken by several mountain ranges; in the west the Jebel Marra is the highest range; in the south is the highest mountain, Mount Kinyeti Imatong (3187 m), near the border with Uganda; in the east are the Red Sea Hills.

 The Blue and White Nile rivers meet in Khartoum to form the River Nile, which flows northwards through Egypt to the Mediterranean Sea.
 The Blue Nile's course through the Sudans is nearly 800 km long and is joined by the Dinder and Rahad Rivers between Sennar and Khartoum.
 The White Nile within the Sudans has no significant tributaries.

 The amount of rainfall increases towards the south.
 In the north there is the very dry Nubian Desert; in the south there are grasslands and tropical savanna.
 The Sudans’ rainy season lasts for about four months (June to September) in the north, and up to six months (May to October) in the south.
 The dry regions are plagued by sandstorms, known as haboob, which can completely block out the Sun.
 In the northern and western semi-desert areas, people rely on the scant rainfall for basic agriculture and many are nomadic, travelling with their herds of sheep and camels.
 Nearer the River Nile, there are well-irrigated farms growing cash crops.

 There are several dams on the Blue and White Niles.
 Among them are the Sennar and Roseires Dams on the Blue Nile, and the Jebel Aulia Dam on the White Nile.
 There is also Lake Nubia on the Sudanese-Egyptian border.

 Rich mineral resources are available in the Sudans including: